 Haemophilia: what is it?

-Haemophilia A is the most common form and is due to having reduced levels of clotting factor VIII (8).
+- Haemophilia A is the most common form and is caused by having reduced levels of clotting factor VIII (8).

 Haemophilia is not contagious.

 There is also another bleeding disorder known as acquired haemophilia, which is not inherited like the classical form of haemophilia.
 This is a very rare condition where a person’s immune system develops antibodies against one of their body’s own clotting factors and results in a reduced factor level in their blood.
 Acquired haemophilia usually develops when people are older and can affect both men and women.

 Haemophilia is rare.
 In Australia there are more than 2,800 people with haemophilia, who are nearly all male.
 Approximately one in 6,000 males has haemophilia A. Haemophilia B is less common and approximately one in 25,000-30,000 males has it.
 Haemophilia is found in all races and all socio-economic groups.
 Haemophilia in females does occur but is very rare.
 However, some females who carry the genetic alteration that causes haemophilia can also have bleeding problems.

 Haemophilia is a lifelong condition.
 It can’t be cured, but with current clotting factor treatments it can be managed effectively.

 The common belief that people with haemophilia could bleed to death from a cut is a myth.
 A person with haemophilia does not bleed any faster than anyone else, but the bleeding continues for longer if it is not treated and may lead to a delay in healing.
 Minor cuts and scratches are not a problem and need only 2 3 a Band-Aid® and some pressure at the site of bleeding.
 With deeper cuts or injuries, bleeding continues for longer if blood does not form a tough, adherent clot where the blood vessels have been damaged.
 Specialised treatment will then be needed so blood can clot normally.